 Problem #2: Decay Rate of Intent Data

-And that’s the first big problem with third party intent data.
+And that’s the first big problem with third-party intent data.
 The lack of immediacy.
 Do you know what blog posts or articles you read last week?
 I don’t.
 I read a lot of blogs and articles.
 Sadly, I don’t have a photographic memory.
 Some of the articles I don’t finish.
 Others are interesting but not actionable.
 A few can help me immediately and I may want to learn more.
-But I don’t remember specific blogs, unless they are unusually insightful.
+But I don’t remember specific blogs unless they are unusually insightful.
 So referencing something I read a week ago (or longer) is not likely to be effective.

 Still, intent data can help you figure out areas of interest so that you can be more relevant in future interactions.
-In theory, intent data can potentially reveal depth of interest, helping you with lead scoring.
+In theory, intent data can potentially reveal a depth of interest, helping you with account scoring.
 But interests change.
 Right now I may want to learn more about short-form video.
 Next week, my interest might be on email deliverability.
 Only a few of my passing interests turn into a bigger time commitment in which I go deep on that topic.